 Event Date & Time:

 Here’s the AlbanyTri course map from 2019 based on a Google satellite view, so it’s to scale.
-The 2020 course will be identical to the 2019 course, with some slight adjustments due to new portable classrooms along the Western edge of the transition area.
+This year’s course will be identical to the 2019 course, with some slight adjustments due to new portable classrooms along the Western edge of the transition area.
 AlbanyTri veterans should review the course map since it differs from the earlier years of the event (pre-2018).
 Click image for larger version (opens in a new tab):

 Super Sprint Main Course Information:

 The Super Sprint main course is open to participants aged 9 and up.
 This is a standard super sprint distance triathlon consisting of: